darthur2/darthur2.github.io/_posts/2021-04-15-newbery-lda-2.md

 (which is why they removed in the first place).
 Using bigrams wouldn’t really fix the problem for our example because then you would just have the bigrams “I don’t”, “don’t have”, “have an”, “an annoying”, and “annoying dog”.
-In this case since the word “don’t” is separated from “annoying dog” we still wouldn’t be able to quickly infer what the speaker means to say.
+In this case, it will still be difficult to know that the bigram “don’t have” is connected to the bigram “annoying dog”.
 We could try solving this by using larger chunks of words, but this leads to the next problem I was going to mention.

 Using higher order n-grams results in more sparsity.
 By this I just mean that once you start grouping words together, you are less likely to find lots of occurrences of those phrases which makes it difficult to find out what is important and what isn’t.
 In our example, we are more likely to find occurrences of the words “annoying” and “dog” separately than we are to find them together.
-We are even less likely to find many occurrences of the phrase “don’t have an annoying dog” than we are to find occurrences of the bigram “annoying dog”.
+We are even less likely to find occurrences of the phrase “don’t have an annoying dog” than we are to find occurrences of the bigram “annoying dog”.
 In general, the larger the phrases, the more unique they become and the harder it becomes to find meaningful topics in the text.

 In most cases, people will probably look at 1-grams and bigrams.
 They might look at trigrams (3-grams) if they have a lot of data.
 I am just